LJDJGC/Learning-log/README.md

 First hover Sometimes I decide whether to "color it as is" or "darken it by 10%."

 Code organization (removing unnecessary console.log and standardizing variable names)

+## 2025/10/01
+Learned

+Learned the basics of JavaScript objects

+How to create objects, add and reference properties

+Manage data for DOM elements using datasets

+Dynamically create a 16x16 Flexbox grid using HTML/CSS/JS

+Create divs using the createGrid() function

+Place the grid within a .container

+Arrange elements in a grid using flex-wrap in CSS

+Set an event to change the color of each div on mouseover

+Each div is initially a random color, then gradually darkens by 10% with each click or mouse action

+Create a new grid size with the "Reset" button

+Maximum input size is 100x100

+Check hover counts in console.log for debugging

+Today's Takeaways

+Using objects makes it easy to manage information such as hover counts and base color for each div

+Direct manipulation of the DOM and datasets You can maintain state by combining these.

+Creating a grid with Flexbox makes it easy to arrange elements in rows and columns without using CSS Grid.

+Combining clicks and mouseovers allows you to create gradual, pen-like movements.

+GitHub Repository Setup Notes

+File Structure Example:

+/project-root
+index.html
+style.css
+script.js
+README.md

+Commit messages should be small and frequent.

+Example: October 1, 2025, Morning: Created a 16x16 grid, with color changes and gradual darkening on mouseover.

+Publishing to GitHub Pages:

+index.html must be in the root directory.

+Select the branch and root in Settings > Pages.

+Note the public URL and add it to the README.

+About Live Preview (Live View)

+If you're using Visual Studio Code, the Live Server extension is useful.

+After installation, right-click index.html and select Open with Live Server.

+The browser will launch automatically and reload automatically when changes are made.

+You can also publish to GitHub Pages and view it in your browser.